 Engineering Manager, Project Manager, and Researcher in medical diagnostic ultrasound

 Engineering Manager, Systems Architecture (as an Independent Contractor):

 Invented one of the first full, drag-and-drop, iconic interface for Windows:

 Unix Internals architecture, Technical Lead, Manager:

-I have been an active artist working in performance art, non-audience art, and art & technology.
-I created a non-profit 501(c)3 corporation Performance Projectto publish a journal on performance art and to run a weekly situation for artists to present their work and receive critique from myself and artist peers.
-Performance Project met regularly at PS122, LA MAMA, Franklin Furnace for years.
+I am an active artist working in art & technology, with a history of work in performance art and non-audience art.
+With the non-profit 501(c)3 corporation, Performance Project, which I created, I published a journal on performance art distributed internationally, and ran a weekly situation for artists to present their work and receive critical feedback.
+Performance Project met regularly at such distinguished places as PS122, LA MAMA, and Franklin Furnace.

 Libgo, a holding company for Liberty Travel and GoGo Worldwide Vacations in the increasingly competitive travel industry, approached us to solve what appeared to be a problem created by a long series of missteps by previous consultants.”

 Both Liberty Travel, the inventor of the “travel package,” and GoGo Vacations, a wholesaler of leisure vacations, are widely recognized as industry leaders in their segments.
 As a result, both have valuable brands which require scalable technology to handle, in the case of Liberty Travel, 200 locations in 25 states with 3000 agents, and, in the case of GoGo Vacations, agents from more than 18,000 agencies.